 Designations of retained earnings - IFC establishes funding mechanisms for specific Board approved purposes through designations of retained earnings.
 Designations of retained earnings for grants to IDA are recorded as a transfer from undesignated retained earnings to designated retained earnings when the designation is noted with approval by the Board of Governors.
-All other designations are recorded as a transfer from undesignated retained earnings to designated retained earnings to designated retained earnings by the Board of Governors.
+All other designations are recorded as a transfer from undesignated retained earnings to designated retained earnings when the designation is noted with approval by the Board of Governors.
 All other designations are recorded as a transfer from undesignated retained earnings to designated retained earnings when the designation is approved by the Board of Directors.